Probate and Estate Administration

 If you’ve recently lost a loved one, or are helping someone who has, we know this is a challenging time.
 We are here to help you with estate administration, New York probate and the inheritance process.

 Step 1 - Initial consultation -- Our estate administration process begins with a no-fee Initial Telephone Consultation.
 When a loved one passes away, it is important that the fiduciary (Executor, Administrator or Trustee) seek legal counsel for guidance through the estate settlement process.
-Contact us today 212-843-4059.
+Call us today at 212-843-4059 or text at 646-946-8327.

 Step 2 - Fact finding stage -- We assist you, the fiduciary (Executor, Administrator or Trustee), in gathering the information we need for the preparation of various documents required for the administration of the estate or trust of the deceased.